Djaconda/genesis-test/src/README.md

 `/rate` endpoint return preloaded data from the [Coingecko](https://api.coingecko.com)

-The cosole command will update the rate per hour by cron
+The console command will update the rate per hour by cron

+Please don't pay attention to the `core` directory, it's a part of the framework.

 ~~~
 0 * * * * bin/yii rate/rate/refresh